-Because of declining oil and gas prices over the last year and a half and the need to reserve cash for future asset retirement obligations, no distributions were made to Investing Partners during the first three months of 2016.
-The Partnership also made no distribution to Investing Partners during the first three months of 2015 as a result of declining product prices and the large amount of pending plugging costs for Matagorda Island 681 and North Padre Island 969/976.
+Because of steep production declines and the need to reserve cash for future asset retirement obligations, no distributions were made to Investing Partners during the first three months of 2017.
+The Partnership also made no distribution to Investing Partners during the first three months of 2016 as a result of low product prices.

 The amount of future distributions will be dependent on actual and expected production levels, realized and anticipated oil and gas prices, expected drilling and recompletion expenditures, and prudent cash reserves for future dismantlement and abandonment costs that will be incurred after the Partnership's reserves are depleted.
 The Partnership's goal is to maintain cash and cash equivalents in the Partnership at least sufficient to cover the undiscounted value of its future asset retirement obligations.
-The Partnership will review available cash balances, any development or abandonment plans submitted by the operators of the Partnership's properties, and the factors noted above to determine whether there are sufficient funds to make a distribution to Investing Partners during the second half of 2016.
+The Partnership will review available cash balances, any development or abandonment plans submitted by the operators of the Partnership's properties, and the factors noted above to determine whether there are sufficient funds to make a distribution to Investing Partners during the second half of 2017.

-As provided in the Amended Partnership Agreement, a first right of presentment valuation was computed during the first quarter of 2016.
-The per-unit value was determined to be \$6,057 based on the valuation date of December 31, 2015.
-The Partnership will not repurchase any Investing Partner Units (Units) during the first half of 2016 as a result of the Partnership's limited amount of cash available for discretionary purposes.
-The Partnership is not in a position to predict how many Units will be presented for repurchase during the remainder of 2016 and cannot, at this time, determine if the Partnership will have sufficient funds available to repurchase any units.
+As provided in the Amended Partnership Agreement, a first right of presentment valuation was computed during the first quarter of 2017.
+The per-unit value was determined to be \$9,242 based on the valuation date of December 31, 2016.
+The Partnership does not expect to repurchase any Investing Partner Units (Units) during the first half of 2017 as a result of the Partnership's limited amount of cash available for discretionary purposes.
 Pursuant to the Amended Partnership Agreement, the Partnership has no obligation to repurchase any Units presented to the extent it determines that it has insufficient funds for such purchases.